HojdaAdelin/Omega-Generator/README.md

 For the GUI of this project I used [Qt](https://www.qt.io/)\
 Qt source code modifications are non-proprietary.\
-Qt is interface tool for programmers that is easy to use and make life easier :)\
+Qt is a interface tool for programmers that is easy to use and make life easier :)\

 # GUI